-- 176. Taylor Edwards is 30 years old and lives in Austin, Texas. - 177.
+- 177. Taylor Edwards is 30 years old and lives in Austin, Texas. - 178.
 Taylor and her husband have always wanted to have kids but struggled to get pregnant.
 Taylor has PCOS, which interferes with ovulation, so they began fertility treatments and IVF.
-After two years of treatments, Taylor finally got pregnant in November 2022. - 178.
+After two years of treatments, Taylor finally got pregnant in November 2022. - 179.
 At first, everything was fine.
 Taylor had some bleeding at 12 weeks, but ultrasounds showed that the pregnancy was developing normally.
 Taylor did NIPT genetic testing that came back normal.
-Taylor and her husband learned they were having a girl and named her Phoebe. - anatomy scan early, at 17 weeks.
+Taylor and her husband learned they were having a girl and named her Phoebe. - 180.
+Because Taylor had conceived with IVF, her doctor recommended that she do her anatomy scan early, at 17 weeks.
 That is when everything changed.
 In February 2023, her MFM specialist told her the baby was measuring unusually small and diagnosed the baby with encephalocele, a bubble-like protrusion on the base of the skull that causes the brain matter to herniate out of the skull.
 Taylor's MFM told her that no fetal surgery could correct the issue and that her baby would die at birth and may not even survive the pregnancy.
 The MFM gave her the name of an abortion clinic in New Mexico but could not advise her further.

-- 180. Taylor sought a second opinion from another MFM who confirmed the diagnosis.
-Taylor also spoke to her OB/GYN, who said the baby would never be able to breathe on her own. - 181.
+- 181. Taylor sought a second opinion from another MFM who confirmed the diagnosis.
+Taylor also spoke to her OB/GYN, who said the baby would never be able to breathe on her own. - 182.
 Her doctors counseled her that there was a high risk her baby would not survive to birth and that continuing the pregnancy carried risks for her.
 Taylor decided she needed an abortion.
-Her doctors told her that if this had happened a year and a half ago, they could have offered her the care she needed in Texas, but not anymore. - 182.
+Her doctors told her that if this had happened a year and a half ago, they could have offered her the care she needed in Texas, but not anymore. - 183.
 The logistics were daunting.
 Taylor could not use her medical insurance to pay for the abortion.
 They had to sort out flights, hotels, and transfer of medical records.
-She and her husband felt like they were completely on their own. - 183.
+She and her husband felt like they were completely on their own. - 184.
 Taylor made an appointment at a clinic in New Mexico recommended by her doctor, and she and her husband booked plane tickets.
 But three hours before their flight was scheduled to leave, the clinic called to say that due to a shortage of medication needed for the procedure, they had to cancel her appointment.
 Taylor was shocked.
-She tried to get an appointment at another clinic in New Mexico, but none were available. - 184.
+She tried to get an appointment at another clinic in New Mexico, but none were available. - 185.
 Taylor started to panic.
 She worried that by the time she got an appointment, she would be too far along to get an abortion.
 She started vomiting every day and struggled with the physical and emotional weight of her situation.
-She also felt like a fraud, walking around pregnant with a baby that would never live. - 185.
+She also felt like a fraud, walking around pregnant with a baby that would never live. - 186.
 She searched for help online and eventually found a clinic in Colorado with appointments.
-She traveled to Colorado to receive her abortion. - 186.
-When Taylor returned from Colorado, she saw news about this lawsuit.
-She was connected to a reporter and Plaintiffs' counsel and decided she needed to tell her story too.
+She traveled to Colorado to receive her abortion.